0xz00n/RTSPyLapse/README.md

 ```

 ## Help Info
+This program can be used from either the command line or via the config.py file.

+> Command line options
 ```
 $ python3 app.py
 usage: app.py [-h] [--cli ] [--conf [config.py]] [-u] [-o] [-p] [-cs] [-ce]